d12frosted/elpa-mirror/stable-melpa/latex-extra-readme.txt

 The buffer used to display LaTeX errors is typically a regular text buffer in `fundamental-mode'. *latex-extra* switches it to `special-mode' and adds some colors to the display.

-; Instructions:

-INSTALLATION

-If you install from melpa: just use (as described above)

-    (add-hook 'LaTeX-mode-hook #'latex-extra-mode)

-If you install manually, first require it, then use the code above.
-    (require 'latex-extra)